SheffieldSolar/Geocode/README.md

   --setup SETUP [SETUP ...]
                         Force download all datasets to local cache (useful if running inside a Docker container i.e. run this as part of image build).
-                        Possible values are 'ngeso', 'cpo', 'ons', 'eurostat' or 'all'.
+                        Possible values are 'neso', 'cpo', 'ons', 'eurostat' or 'all'.
   --load-cpo-zip </path/to/zip-file>
                         Load the Code Point Open data from a local zip file.
   --load-gmaps-key <gmaps-api-key>